adventuregamestudio/ags-manual-source/DrawingSurface.md

 The text will be printed using the current drawing color.

+You may use linebreak characters - `[` or `\n`, - for breaking the line of text at arbitrary position.

-As of **AGS 3.6.1**, you can insert the value of variables into the message.
+As of **AGS 3.6.1**, you can insert the value of variables into the text.
 For more information, see the [string formatting](StringFormats) section.

 Example: